OverbearingPearl/pearl-map/README.md

 - ✅ Complete re-frame event and subscription system for all features
 - ✅ Map view with overlay controls and debug information
 - ✅ Style editor with real-time building layer customization
-- ✅ 3D model controls with loading status and error handling
+- ✅ 3D model loading controls with status indicators
+- ✅ 3D model rendering and placement on the map
+- ✅ Lighting and shadows control for 3D models

 **Current Technical Status:**
 - Map centered at Eiffel Tower coordinates with zoom level 15, 45° pitch angle